Why does my body ache?

-- Myositis means "inflammation of the muscles."
+Myositis: This is an inflammation of the muscles.
 Other symptoms of myositis include fatigue and a general feeling of being unwell.

-- Multiple sclerosis (MS) is an autoimmune condition that affects the central nervous system.
+Multiple sclerosis (MS): This is an autoimmune condition that affects the central nervous system.
 People with MS feel body aches and pains because the tissue surrounding their nerve cells has broken down due to persistent inflammation.

-Home treatment for body aches includes drinking plenty of fluids and staying hydrated.
+Home treatment includes drinking plenty of fluids to stay hydrated.

-Whether body aches are caused by a common cold or a more serious underlying condition, a person can try the following remedies to help alleviate the discomfort:
+A doctor will prescribe treatment for any underlying condition that causes body aches and pains, but a person can also try the following remedies to help alleviate the discomfort:

-- Drinking plenty of fluids, as staying hydrated can help ease achiness caused by dehydration.
+Drinking plenty of fluids: Staying hydrated can help ease achiness caused by dehydration.

-- Having a warm bath, as the heat can help relax muscles and ease tension in the body.
+Having a warm bath: The heat can help relax muscles and ease tension in the body.

-- Regulating temperature, which may include reducing a fever, keeping warm, or staying cool to alleviate shivering and prevent the muscles from seizing up.
+Regulating temperature: This may include reducing a fever, keeping warm, or staying cool to alleviate shivering and prevent the muscles from seizing up.

 When to see a doctor